jangsus1/newpage/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi!
+I am Minsuk :wave:, both a creative researcher and developer in Computer Science.<br>

 The incredible journey of AI, powered by the dedication of many, has ignited my passion in two key areas.
 I'm deeply interested in <u>Human-Centered AI</u>, where the goal is to imbue AI with the essence of human knowledge.
 Additionally, I'm captivated by the potential of <u> Information Visualization</u>, which becomes a powerful tool to enhance explain and understand AI.
 <br>